levincoolxyz/invspec/README.md

 ### People
 Project envisioned, advised, and supervised by **Prof. Etienne Vouga** and **Prof. Keenan Crane**

-Some codes here (on meshes optimization and a demo of spherical harmonics) are not mine.
+Some codes here (on mesh optimization and a demo of spherical harmonics) are not mine.

 ### Testing Procedures
 1. use conformalized mean curvature flow (cMCF) to get a spherical mesh with a target set of conformal factors from a target mesh